Advertisement

 Still left before re-delivery to the Navy in December 2012: Complete installation and testing of combat and electronic systems; Overhaul and re-energize electrical distribution systems; Overhaul, repair and test some propulsion plant systems; Habitability upgrades and modernization; Crew move-aboard, and Installation and testing of steam catapults and recovery systems.
 Approximately 3,700 employees are working on the project.

 Feb 24/11: Northrop Grumman finishes re-installing the ship’s main mast.
-During refurbishment, the original round mast pole was removed and replaced with a modified, tapered square pole to increase strength and keep electrical and piping systems enclosed for survivability purposes.
-It is also larger, which allows for waist-high safety rails and easier access to all areas by internal ladders.
+During refurbishment, the original round mast pole was removed and replaced with a modified, tapered square pole that is stronger, and keeps electrical and piping systems enclosed.
+It’s also larger, which allows for waist-high safety rails and easier access to all areas by internal ladders.
 Northrop Grumman.

 Jan 11/11: A $48.9 million contract modification for planned supplemental work in the USS Theodore Roosevelt’s RCOH.
 Work will be performed in Newport News, VA, and is scheduled to complete by February 2013 (N00024-09-C-2107).